 #2 I set my Fluke clamp meter to in-rush and clamped it around the glow plug feed wire.
 I then energized the coil with the positive test lead..
 Sure enough I capture a transient spike of 19.6A.
 I then repeat the test with the in-rush turned off and I see a blip on the screen, then zero amps DC.
 The negative side of the circuit simply can’t pass current.

 This little test tells me the solenoid is not staying closed when energized to do so.
 The test lead on the positive side is known good, so the solenoid should remain closed, but it won’t.

-#3 The only other option, in this circuit, is the small 6″ ground wire from the coil to the engine ground.
-I slap a test lead on the coils negative side and ground it to the engine block.
+#3 The only other option, in this circuit, is the small 6″ ground wire from the relays coil to the engine ground.
+I slap a test lead on the coils negative side, and ground it to the engine block, to rule out the 6″ wire.
 I then repeat the test and the glow plugs stay energized.
 The solenoid works perfectly.
 Good glow plugs and a perfectly good solenoid.

 #4 Diagnosis?
 Bad 6″ neg jumper wire from the coil to engine block.
 This is a simple $2.00 fix.
-Unfortunately this owner has spent close to $1000.00 over the years “fixing” this problem.
+Unfortunately this owner had spent in-excess of $1000.00 over the years “fixing” this problem.

 So what’s the moral of the trouble shooting story?

 NEVER, EVER, EVER ignore the negative side of the circuit when testing DC circuits.
 This test took all of about four minutes yet three or four solenoids later, a set of glow plugs, and LOTS of money wasted all because a 6″ wire could not pass current sufficiently and did so intermittently.